Anonymouserpy/beams/README.md

-# Self-Service Fast Food Ordering System
+# BITS Event Attendance Management System

 BEAMS (BITS Event Attendance Management System) is a web-based system built using PHP that helps manage student attendance during events.
 It allows officers to track attendance, monitor absences, and automatically apply fines for missed log-in or log-out times.